Baccendwavy/test/README.md

 # test
 demo repo

-# New Section
+# New Section - Barbershop Management Software
-I added this section to demonstrate committing a change to a Read Me file in Github.
+Barbershop management software is a technological solution that has revolutionized the way barbershops are run and managed.